JackDanna/FogentRoleplayTemplate/README.md

 **Affected Skills:** The Skills/Vocations that are effected.

-**Level Adjustment:** The Level the Skills/Vocations are going to be set to.
+**Level Adjustment:** The adjustment to the level of the Skills/Vocations.

 |           Name           |    Description    |  Duration  | Source | Affected Skills | Level Adjustment |
 | :----------------------: | :---------------: | :--------: | :----: | :--------------: | :--------------: |